philion/taskbot/README.md

 See [gspread auth docs](https://docs.gspread.org/en/latest/oauth2.html) on setting up the Google access key.

+## running

+Once config is done, `make` is used for everthing else:

+* `make test` - run the unit tests
+* `make integration` - run the integration tests
+* `make run` - run the bot locally
+* `make venv` - run pip install to build the python environment

 ## v0.2
 Got the new testable framework ported over and running. `make test` is your friend.

-Add link to discord.py setup, clean up config initialization details for new config location.
+Added link to discord.py setup, clean up config initialization details for new config location.
 Moved config to ~/.config/taskbot/config.json, keep away from checkins.

-#TODO Flag to supress integration tests? - seperate file, manage in makefile
+Refactored config handling and logging.
+Separated unit tests from integration.

 ## v0.1